MoLow/reporters/packages/junit/README.md

 ## Example

-Ouput of the following test file:
+Output of the following test file:

 ```js
 const { describe, it } = require('node:test');